 As his body stopped trembling, his head lolled to one side, and his life started to leave him, I grew stronger.
-I felt his life moving from his body into mine, strengthening my muscles, brightening my skin, heightening my senses.
-My body felt warm, my powers tingled with delight as his life-force skipped around in my body like an excited kitten.
+I felt his strength, his fear, his pain move from his body into mine, strengthening my muscles, brightening my skin, heightening my senses.
+I felt warm, awash with the tingling euphoria my powers brought me as his life force skipped around inside me like an excited kitten.

-Pressing my lips together I leaned down and dragged the body down the deserted street into the closest ally way.
 It was a dark but silent night.
 No one was out.
 The moon was slightly covered by a thin cloud casting an eerie light over the big city.
 In the distance, I heard the restless waves crashing against the beach.
 I could smell the salt in the air.
-I concentrated on that as I hauled the man and his missing parts to the furthest corner of the ally and rolled him away.
-I wiped my bloody hands on my jeans, lifted the blood with my mind and poured it down the drain then turned and marched away.

-His life filled my strides with a bounce.
 I walked down the silent streets slowly taking in all I could with my heightened senses.
-It was still new to me being to free, I could go wherever I wanted, whenever I wanted.
+It was still new to me being too free, I could go wherever I wanted, whenever I wanted.

 I could hear someone moving towards me, the soft shuffle of the two pairs of feet and the slight breathing.
 A hand was placed on my shoulder gently.

-“ It’s the truth!
-And you know it,” she spat.
-I screamed, throwing myself against her.
-Vigidis was ready, she rolled back pushing me off her and rolling to her feet.
+Vigdis was ready, she rolled back pushing me off her and rocking to her feet.
 She moved almost as slowly as a human.
-I could feel my powers waking up inside me, the young man’s life-force giving me strength.
-I took two steps then leapt up and arched through the air above her head.
+I could anticipate her every step.
+She came for me.
+I leapt up and arched through the air above her head.
 I landed behind her silently and smoothly too quickly for her to keep up.
 My leg shot up and I hit her hard on the back.
-She went flying into the water.
-She crashed against the sand.
+She went flying forwards.
+She crashed against the sand, rolling into the waves.
 I felt her pain, the bitterness of the sand, the sting of the salty water against her cuts, it all rushed into me.
 Strengthening my powers and coursing through my body like electricity.

 I watched and waited until she reappeared, her ebony hair sticking to the sides of her face.
 Her teeth were bared.
 She was still in this fight.
 I didn’t hesitate, my eyes clouded over until they were completely black.
 I felt the ripping in my body as I unleashed my powers.
 They coursed through my body, taking control of my mind, I only had one purpose now.
 I focused on the water, controlling it, it whispered back to me asking what I wish of it.
 I answered calmly and it obeyed.
 I watched as it lifted into the air then crashed down towards my sister.
 It all took less than a second.